 - Turn the IP to 'Saute' mode in the 'More' setting.

-- Add the coconut oil, followed by the chopped red onions, the finely chopped garlic and the slit green chilies.
+- Add the coconut oil, followed by the chopped red onions, the finely chopped garlic, and the whole cumin.

 - Add the curry leaves and stir.
-Add the coconut milk and mix well to combine.
+Add the coconut milk and vinegar and mix well to combine.

 - Add the prawns and mix well.